CiscoSecurity/sxo-05-security-workflows/docs/workflows/ms-graph/0036-azure-get-new-users.md

 {: .label }
 </div>

 This workflow checks for users that were created within the past X hours in Microsoft Azure (the timeframe is configurable).
-If any results are found, the user list is aggregated and a Webex Teams message is sent.
+If any results are found, the user list is aggregated and a Webex message is sent.
 Required Graph API permissions: AuditLog.Read.All

 [<i class="fab fa-github mr-1"></i> GitHub]({{ site.github.repository_url }}/tree/Main/Workflows/0036-AzureAD-GetNewUsers__definition_workflow_01PD8FKF4OBFC16O6H6qxulK3Ul9Mh4i6XH){: .btn-cisco-outline }